Charity law system gets a clean bill of health

 On the issue of trustee payments, the group recommends that the presumption of unpaid trusteeship should remain and exceptions should be allowed by the Charity Commission on a case by case basis.

-The advisory group was set up by NCVO to shadow the work of the government’s own review of the Charities Act, with particular focus on the act’s overall effect on public trust and confidence in charities.
+The advisory group was set up by the National Council for Voluntary Organisations (NCVO) to shadow the work of the government’s own review of the Charities Act, with particular focus on the act’s overall effect on public trust and confidence in charities.

 Baroness Howe of Idlicote, who chairs the advisory group, said: ‘It is really positive to see that the charity law system is faring well in the face of difficult economic conditions.
 This is a good base to build on, so that we can ensure charities are operating in a truly modern legal framework whilst maintaining public trust and confidence in the sector.’

 Sir Stuart Etherington, Chief Executive of NCVO, said: ‘NCVO has always put itself at the forefront of charity law, particularly through our work on public benefit.
 We were also a key player in campaigning for the Charities Act 2006, so this was a welcome opportunity to review how to improve and clarify existing law.
 In order to maintain public trust and confidence in the sector, it is vital that the legal and regulatory framework reflects the needs of voluntary organisations in the modern world.’

 For more information contact Mandy Murphy in NCVO’s press office on 07714 243 942 or email email@example.com.